ftc9881/skystone-2019/area-51/README.md

-# Area 51
+# AREA 51

-Nothing in this directory ends up being built in the gradle project.
+WARNING: EXPERIMENTAL STUFF AHEAD
+Well, not really.

 Here you will find tests of various features and concepts that we may end up using later.